JacquesBrangeon/JacquesBrangeon.github.io/johnlemonshauntedjaunt.md

 ---
 layout: default
+title: John Lemon's Haunted Jaunt
 ---

-# John Lemon's Haunted Jaunt

 My first journey into Unity, this is a 3D microgame that taught me the basics of the Unity software.
 These basics involved 3D rendering, camera setup, and C# scripting.
 It is as simple as games come, with a clear goal, obstacles, and an ending that quits the program.